AdobeStock_174743155-1

 As we’ve stated above, pultrusion resins are normally used to bond the reinforcing fibers and other composite materials together.
 They are at the core of the entire pultrusion process.

-Usually, during pultrusion, glass-reinforced textiles or fibers are often pulled through a pultrusion resin bath in a controlled process known as a wet-out procedure.
+During pultrusion, glass-reinforced textiles or fibers are pulled through a pultrusion resin bath in a controlled process known as wet-out.

 The process is monitored to ensure total-wetting out of the emerging reinforcing fiber.
-Any excess resin is afterward removed to expel any trapped air before the impregnated glass-reinforced textiles are passed through a heated die to cure the combination of resins, catalysts, and any other fillers.
+Any excess resin is removed afterward to expel trapped air before the impregnated glass-reinforced textiles are passed through a heated die to cure the combination of resins, catalysts, and any other fillers.

-Once the composite is fully cured, it can be cut into the desired length or if possible size and shape.
+Once the composite is fully cured, it can be cut to the desired length or, if possible, to the desired size and shape.

 The Takeaway

-For premium quality composite products, only high-quality pultrusion resins should be used.
-By taking a look at pultrusion manufacturing and some of the fiber reinforcements available, it is clear that there is a wealth of customization options available depending on your specific needs.
+For premium-quality composite products, only high-quality pultrusion resins should be used.
+By looking at pultrusion manufacturing and some of the fiber reinforcements available, it is clear that there is a wealth of customization options depending on your specific needs.

-Regardless of your project, selecting the right fiber reinforcement for your project will allow for a high-performing product relatively economically.
+Regardless of your project, selecting the right fiber reinforcement will allow you to achieve a high-performing product at a relatively economical cost.

-Tencom is dedicated to continuing to make strides in the pultrusion industry, offering consistently high-quality products at competitive prices.
-We are serious about customer service and operate according to stringent industry standards of quality.
+Tencom is dedicated to making continued strides in the pultrusion industry, offering consistently high-quality products at competitive prices.
+We are serious about customer service and operate to stringent industry quality standards.

 If you’re interested in learning what fiber reinforcements work best for your next project, contact us and get in touch with our team of experts.